Sorting by multiple columns

 On the front end of the site

-If your View is using the Table layout, you can sort by multiple fields.
+If your View uses the Table layout, you can sort by multiple fields.

-- While holding down the Shift key on your keyboard, clicking the second column you want entries to be sorted by.
+3. While holding down the Shift key on your keyboard, click the second column you want entries to be sorted by.

 Examples of multi-sorting